 Singing Adrian and Aloy: [00:26:19] [Sing in Lukumi (Cuban Yoruba)]

 Adrian Hearn: [00:27:06] It might seem strange for a West African tradition to be so vibrant in Cuba.
-These Bata drums. how did they get there?
+These Bata drums: how did they get there?
 Well, to understand that, we need to know something about the transatlantic slave trade.
 During the transatlantic slave trade, about 12 million people were forcibly removed from their homes in West Africa to the Americas, including the United States, Cuba, Brazil and across the region.
 And in Cuba, about 780,000 people found themselves struggling, really, for survival and cultural identity.
 What we do know is they weren't allowed to bring anything with them.
 What they brought with them was their knowledge, their tradition.
-And that's where Añá lives, in people's heads, in Yoruba land in the language, it is called Ori.
+And that's where Añá lives, in people's heads, in Yoruba land, in the language, it is called Ori.
 Ori is your head.
 It's it's where you carry the most important knowledge.
 And that's where the rhythms were stored.
 That's where they were transported when the people were brought over from West Africa.
 So in that area in Cuba, they are consolidated with other ethnic groups to form the basis of what they call now Lukumi culture.
 Now in Cuba, people had to mix together and they worshiped together in the same houses, houses that came to be called temple houses, casa templos.

 Adrian Hearn: [00:28:35] And when you have a mix like that coming together, you generate a whole new approach to understanding the divine.
 Now you have what's essentially bringing together a number of different values and a number of different traditions under one roof.
 And Lukumi culture has the Bata drums as a sacred central component of identity.
 And so people were brought throughout the Americas, but it's only in Cuba that the Bata drums survived and persisted and, you know, kind of took on a life of their own.
 Some people call Cuba the Mecca of Bata drums, because the tradition has been kind of conserved in a way that, according to them, has not been conserved even in Nigeria itself.
 Now, of course, Nigerian Yoruba people might not agree with that.
 They might say, no, we still keep to the pure tradition.
 But many people say that in Cuba is where the tradition now is most faithfully practiced anywhere in the world.